austinjhunt/jerrywestonmize/wp-content/plugins/psn-pagespeed-ninja/readme.txt

 - Fixed work of lazy image loading
 - Fixed processing of query delimiters in Stream and Pharse parsers
 - Improved detection of width and height for SVG images
-- Adjusted "Ultra" and "Experimenntal" optimzation presets
+- Adjusted "Ultra" and "Experimental" optimization presets
 - Minor bugfixes

 = 1.4.1 Stable Release [07 June 2024]